cmeeren/gr-progress/src/gr-progress/README.txt

 3. The widget settings as of version 1.0.0

 == Changelog ==

+= 1.5.4 =
+* Increased the widget timeout to 30 seconds, which should fix the "Error retrieving data from Goodreads" message some people have been seeing.
+Please read the new "Important performance considerations" part of the readme.

 = 1.5.3 =
 * Switched all Goodreads URLs to HTTPS